-By convention, as in earlier rounds, the activities like prostitution, begging, etc., which may result in earnings, will not be considered as economic activities.
-Moreover, activity status of a person may be judged irrespective of the situation whether such activity is carried out illegally in the form of smuggling or not.
+The activities like prostitution, begging, etc., which fetched earnings, was not considered as economic activities.
+Moreover, activity status of a person was judged irrespective of the situation whether such activity was carried out illegally in the form of smuggling or not.

-- 1.9.0 Activity status: It is the activity situation in which a person is found during a reference period, which concerns the person's participation in economic and non-economic activities.
-According to this, a person will be in one or a combination of the following three statuses during a reference period: - (i) Working or being engaged in economic activity (work), - (ii) Being not engaged in economic activity (work) and either making tangible efforts to seek 'work' or being available for 'work' if the 'work' is available and - (iii) Being not engaged in any economic activity (work) and also not available for 'work'.
+- 1.11 Activity status: It is the activity situation in which a person is found during a reference period, which concerns the person's participation in economic and non-economic activities.
+According to this, a person could be in one or a combination of the following three statuses during a reference period: - (i) working or being engaged in economic activity (work), - (ii) being not engaged in economic activity (work) and either making tangible efforts to seek 'work' or being available for 'work' if the 'work' is available and - (iii) being not engaged in any economic activity (work) and also not available for 'work'.

 Activity statuses, as mentioned in (i) & (ii) above, are associated with 'being in labour force' and the last with 'not being in the labour force'.
-Within the labour force, activity status (i) above is associated with 'employment' and that of (ii) above with 'unemployment'.

-The three broad activity statuses have been further sub-divided into several detailed activity categories.
+Within the labour force, activity status (i) above was associated with 'employment' and that of (ii) above with 'unemployment'.
+The three broad activity statuses was further sub-divided into several detailed activity categories.
 These are stated below: